 Myth # 5: If my parents won’t pay, I’ll get more aid.

 If your parents can’t afford to pay for college, you may qualify for more aid.
-But financial aid formulas are designed to ensure that families that have the economic wherewithal to pay for college, don’t throw the burden to schools or taxpayers.
+But financial aid formulas are designed to ensure that families that have the economic wherewithal to pay for college don’t throw the burden to schools or taxpayers.
 The only way you get more aid when your parents are flush, is if you qualify as an “independent” student.
 That’s not easy to do.
-The most common ways to be “independent” are to be older — born before 1989 (for the 2012 school year); married; a grad student or a foster child.
+The most common ways to be “independent” are to be older — born before 2001 (for the 2024 school year); married; a grad student or a foster child.

 Myth # 6: If you’re not poor, there’s no reason to fill out financial aid forms.